Plastic-Free Cleaning

 Toilets

-For the toilets, I sprinkle baking soda into the bowl and spray some diluted vinegar.
-I let the baking soda and vinegar sizzle while I clean the rest of the bathroom.
-When I return, I use a toilet brush to scrub and then flush.
+For the toilets, I spray all the surfaces with diluted vinegar and wipe it down.
+Then I spray diluted vinegar in the bowl and use a toilet brush to scrub and then flush.
 My toilet brush is plastic but I’ve had it FOREVER.
 So, there was no sense in buying a new one just because I want it to be plastic-free.
 But whenever my current one breaks, I’ll definitely replace it with a wooden option.

 Sinks